tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/规则引擎/数据处理_intl.md

 [//]: # (chinagitpath:XXXXX)

 Once the rule is created, you can write SQL to process the data in a certain type of topics.
-The IoT Hub Console provides a way to enter SQL to simplify the generation of SQL statements by filtering the topic data using the conditions as shown in the red box below.
+The IoT Hub Console supports SQL writing to simplify SQL statements generation.
+The console filters topic data using the  conditions in the red box below.
 ![](https://main.qcloudimg.com/raw/4a9e8f0f4731648d1613e55380511266.png)

 The rule expressed in the example below is: